 The most common algorithm for solving the Rubik's Revenge is called the "reduction" method.
 As implied by its name, this algorithm focuses on solving the 2x2 center pieces and 2x1 edge pieces first - thus "reducing" the problem to a 3x3x3 puzzle, which can be solved exactly like a regular 3x3x3 cube (Except for two parity cases that require further algorithms).

 This puzzle has more parts than the Rubik's Cube, thus many more possible permutations.
 The number of possible permutations of the Rubik's Revenge is over 7.4x1045.
-The Current world record for solving it is 17.42 seconds, and it was set by Sebastian Weyer from Germany at the Danish Open 2019 competition.
+The Current world record for solving it is 16.86 seconds, and it was set by Max Park from the USA at the CubingUSA Western Championship 2021 competition.